 Located in the Monti Tiburtini hills, just 40 minutes outside Rome lies the charming countryside town of Tivoli.
 Tivoli was a resort town for wealthy Romans who were fleeing the notoriously hot summers.
 This is where Roman emperor Hadrian built this countryside villa (Villa Adrianna), now a UNESCO world heritage site.
-Plan on visiting the Villa d’Este Gardens, the Villa d’Este Palace, and the Via dell Cascadell (where you can see these impressive waterfalls).
+Plan on visiting the Villa d’Este Gardens, the Villa d’Este Palace.

 Naples & the Amalfi Coast